songster-sa/aws-sw-arch-associate-notes/readme.md

         - on-demand / spot instance -> (oldest or the one) launch config -> oldest launch template -> closest to the next billing hour
     - **launch template** (new, versioned, params, mix instances) vs launch config (legacy, recreate everytime)
         - cannot use launch config to provision capacity - it only config for ASG to use to launch
+    - Launch configurations are immutable meaning they cannot be updated.
     - ASG will not terminate an unhealthy ec2 due to
         - grace period
         - impaired status
         - the failure is only on ELB health check and not EC2 health check (default)
     - ASG can terminate spot instances - not due to health but due to cost or capacity
     - when 2 policies take affect simulatenously - chooses the policy that provides the largest capacity for both scale-out and scale-in
+    - ASG cannot add a volume to instances
+    - if you delete a running ASG, all instances will be terminated as well
+    - use lifecylce hooks to copy data into new instances
 - every ec2 instance has a check to confirm its either src or dest of traffic
 - scaling options
     - maintain current levels(no of instance) all time